 In this episode, we are talking with Kieron Cartledge, the Global Sales Director at Baanx, where we’ll discover how they’re bridging the gap between crypto and fiat!

-Episode 4: Adapt or die – how fintech is changing the banking space – with Kieron Cartledge
+Adapt or die – how fintech is changing the banking space – with Kieron Cartledge

 During our conversation, Kieron told us about his role as the Global Sales and Project Director at Baanx, a B2B2C provider of API-driven, crypto-friendly financial services.
-We also discussed the challenges for Baanx’s development in such a highly competitive banking market, what makes them unique, what they have achieved so far, and what are their plans for the company’s growth.
+We also discussed the challenges for Baanx’s development in such a highly competitive banking market, what makes them unique, what they have achieved so far, and what their plans are for the company’s growth.
 Listen to the podcast to discover how they’re bridging the gap between crypto and fiat!

 - Kieron’s professional journey